Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Elodie F., 41 years old

-"I use this herbal tea as a course of treatment, especially before winter, to support my general well-being.
+"I use this herbal tea from time to time, especially before winter, as part of my general well-being routine.
 The taste is bitter, admittedly, but you get used to it and I find it rather invigorating.
 The quality of the plant seems excellent.
 The 180-tea bag format is very practical."

 Pascal B., 58 years old